bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/bundling-and-pushing.md

 ![](//s3.amazonaws.com/user-content.stoplight.io/6116/1539055915081 "")

-## Theme Quota Warning
+## Theme quota warning

-If you run `stencil push` when your store's `My Themes` section has reached its maximum of 20 themes, you will be prompted to select at least one existing theme for deletion.
+If you run `stencil push` when your store's `My Themes` section has reached its maximum of 20 themes, you will receive a prompt to select at least one existing theme for deletion.

 <!--
     title: